Industrial Epoxy Flooring in Miami — Built for the Port & the Plants

 Curing & Handoff

-3–7 daysControlled curing period with environmental monitoring.
-We verify hardness, adhesion, and chemical resistance before handoff.
-Your team receives maintenance guidelines specific to your coating system and facility type, plus a written 25-year warranty against delamination, peeling, cracking, and adhesion failure — in writing before any deposit.
+3–7 daysThe system cures under monitored temperature and humidity — we hold the schedule to the conditions, not the calendar — then we check hardness, adhesion, and chemical resistance before we hand the floor back.
+You get maintenance guidelines written for your specific system and room, plus a written 25-year warranty against delamination, peeling, cracking, and adhesion failure — on paper before any deposit.

 Ready to Start?
 Step 1 Is Free.